Robust Machine Learning for Encrypted Traffic Classification: Related Works

-Mobile devices, which have different operating systems and different application implementation which lead in many cases to different network behavior, are also a way to gain information about the user privacy, applications \cite{ILDM,TaintDroid,smartphone_traffic,Mobile_sync,mobile_ProfileDroid,sinha2016flowmine,fereidooni2016efficient} and actions \cite{mobile_Saltaformaggio,M_actions,M_actions_conf}.
-Saltaformaggio et al. \cite{mobile_Saltaformaggio} presented NetScope, passive framework for identifying user activities within the wireless network traffic based on inspecting IP headers.
-Conti et al. \cite{M_actions,M_actions_conf,10103} presented high accuracy classification frameworks for various user mobile actions and applications using network features such as size, direction (incoming/outgoing), and timing.
+Mobile devices, which have different operating systems and different applications implementation leading in many cases to different network behavior, are also susceptible to attackers seeking information on user privacy, applications \cite{ILDM,TaintDroid,smartphone_traffic,Mobile_sync,mobile_ProfileDroid,sinha2016flowmine,fereidooni2016efficient} and actions \cite{mobile_Saltaformaggio,M_actions,M_actions_conf}.
+Saltaformaggio et al. \cite{mobile_Saltaformaggio} presented NetScope, a passive framework for identifying user activities within the wireless network traffic based on inspecting IP headers.
+Conti et al. \cite{M_actions,M_actions_conf,AppScanner,conti_new_2017} devised a highly accuracy classification frameworks for various user mobile actions and applications using network features such as size, direction (incoming/outgoing), and timing.

+Gathering information on the Operating System (OS) of the user can be useful too.
+Passive sniffing of the OS fingerprinting techniques was proposed in \cite{NetRESec,P0f,OS_class,OS_new}. p0f \cite{P0f} is a well-known and widely used tool that uses header fields such as the TCP SYN and SYN-ACK exchanges to fingerprint the OS.
+However, any change in the 3-way handshake of the TCP will affect the tool.
+Anderson and McGrew \cite{OS_new} presented an effective approach to OS passive fingerprinting that uses a combination of encrypted data (TLS+TCP/IP) with non-encrypted data (HTTP) over multi-sessions.
+Although certain papers \cite{P0f,OS_new} classified the operating system, they based their classification on either protocol parameters (TCP handshake) \cite{P0f} or on non-encrypted data \cite{OS_new}.
+Moreover, none of them considered the case of adversarial opponents that try to protect against the classification.

+Passive fingerprinting of browser clients from encrypted traffic is also necessary.
+Husak et al. \cite{Husk2016} proposed real-time exact pattern matching for the identification of the user's OS or browser based on SSL/TLS fingerprinting.
+In this work\cite{Husk2016}, the system has to identify the SSL parameters and is not robust to changes in the SSL parameters such as cipher suite parameters by adversarial opponents (the user).

+Machine learning systems offer unparalled flexibility in dealing with evolving input in a variety of applications.
+However, machine learning algorithms themselves can be a target of attack by a malicious adversary.
+Barreno et al. \cite{isSecure} described different types of attacks on machine learning and a variety of defenses against these attacks.
+Demontis et al. \cite{yesML} presented a simple and scalable secure-learning paradigm that mitigates the impact of invasion attacks, while only slightly affecting the detection rate.
+In our paper attacks on machine learning can be by using network tools such as VPN or changing the protocol parameters.